 John Varvatos was recently in town to promote his gorgeous new book on rock and Rroll style, and I had the opportunity to interview him about his inspiration for the book, his favorite photos in it, some of his own favorite pieces of clothing, and lots ore.
 I’m obsessed with rock and roll fashion, so I was super excited about this interview.
 Here we are in the poorly-lit conference room at the Clift where were chatted.
 He’s wearing a Jimi Hendrix-inspired jacket of his own design, which is part of an incredibly cool new collection.
-Stay tuned for the full conversation at Racked SF this week!
+And on my way out, I crossed paths with the legendary Mick Rock, who took many of the photographs in the book.
+He got very cuddly for our photo Stay tuned for the full conversation at Racked SF soon!

 A little while back a lovely young woman named Sara Washington got in touch with me asking if I’d mind if she interviewed me on-camera about my closet and style.
 Obviously that’s one of my all-time favorite things to talk about so I said YES.
 The result is the video below, which I think Sara did an amazing job on.
 It’s part of a series she’s creating called Dressed, so stay tuned for more installments on her blog, She was so much fun and so easy to work with, and I’m so excited to have this keepsake—especially since I’m going through a MAJOR closet overhaul at the moment.
 I just listed 20 items on Poshmark, and many more are to come!